Ruth Ellis

-In her teens, Ellis had entered the world of nightclub hostessing, which led to a chaotic life that included various relationships with men.
-One of these men was David Blakely, a racing driver engaged to another woman.
-On Easter Sunday, 10 April 1955, Ellis shot Blakely dead outside The Magdala public house in Hampstead, London, and she was immediately arrested by an off-duty policeman.
-At her trial in June 1955, she was found guilty of murder and was sentenced to death; on 13 July she was hanged at HMP Holloway.
+Ellis was abused by her father from the age of 11 and entered the world of nightclub hostessing as a teen, which led to a chaotic life that included various relationships with men.
+One of these men was Blakely, a racing driver engaged to another woman.
+On Easter Sunday, 10 April 1955, Ellis shot Blakely dead outside The Magdala public house in Hampstead, London.
+She was immediately arrested by an off-duty policeman.
+At her trial in June 1955, Ellis was found guilty of premeditated murder and was sentenced to death; on 13 July she was hanged at Holloway Prison.